evynliu/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Data Files
 The raw dataset included the following files:

-.'README.txt'
+- 'README.txt'

-.'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features_info.txt': Shows information about the variables used on the feature vector.

-.'features.txt': List of all features.
+- 'features.txt': List of all features.

-.'activity_labels.txt': Links the class labels with their activity name.
+- 'activity_labels.txt': Links the class labels with their activity name.

-.'train/X_train.txt': Training set.
+- 'train/X_train.txt': Training set.

-.'train/y_train.txt': Training labels.
+- 'train/y_train.txt': Training labels.

-.'test/X_test.txt': Test set.
+- 'test/X_test.txt': Test set.

-.'test/y_test.txt': Test labels.
+- 'test/y_test.txt': Test labels.

 ## Transformation
-To get from the Raw Data to the Tidy Data the following transformations were made.
-These transformations can be executed with the script 'run_analysis.R'.
-Steps are:
+Below are transformations were made to get from the Raw Data to the Tidy Data.
+These transformations can be executed with the script `run_analysis.R`.

 1. Merged the training and test sets to create one data set.
 2. Extracted only the measurements on the mean and standard deviation for each measurement.
 3. Used descriptive activity names to name the activities in the data set.
 4. Appropriately labeled the data set with descriptive variable names.
-5. created a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Created a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Tidy Data
 The final dataset for this project consists of a file called `tidy_data.txt`

 ## Identifiers
-.subject - The ID of the test subject
+- subject - The ID of the test subject
-.activity - The type of activity performed when the corresponding measurements were taken
+- activity - The type of activity performed when the corresponding measurements were taken

 ## Measurements
 * tBodyAcc-mean()-X